jc3lee/reimagined-fiesta/rawPosts/post1.md

 The **observer** can be used to dynamically add or remove elements to observe.
 More on it below.

 The focus is on the list of **entries**.
-There is one ****entry object for each observed element.
-It's common practice to use a forEach to iterate.
+There is one entry object for each observed element.
+It's common practice to use `forEach` to iterate.

 Each entry has the following helpful properties: